kamranahmedse/walkers/README.md

 In which case, player will be asked if they want to resume the game or start a new game when the game is run the next time.

+> Game data is stored in `/storage/game-data.wd` in encrypted-but-not-so-super-encrypted manner.

 ![Resume Game?](http://i.imgur.com/u3u1ZuB.png)

 If the user chooses to restore game; it will begin from the last state (i.e. same level, health and experience).
 If not, it will begin from the first level.